vuejs/docs/src/about/faq.md

 ## What's the difference between Vue 2 and Vue 3?

 Vue 3 is the current, latest major version of Vue.
-It contains new features that are not present in Vue 2, for example Teleport, Suspense, and multiple root elements per template.
-It also contains breaking changes that makes it incompatible with Vue 2.
+It contains new features that are not present in Vue 2, such as Teleport, Suspense, and multiple root elements per template.
+It also contains breaking changes that make it incompatible with Vue 2.
 Full details are documented in the [Vue 3 Migration Guide](https://v3-migration.vuejs.org/).

-Despite the differences, the majority of Vue APIs are shared between the two major versions, so most of your Vue 2 knowledge will continue to work in Vue 3.
-Notably, Composition API was originally a Vue-3-only feature, but has now been backported to Vue 2 and is available in [Vue 2.7](https://github.com/vuejs/vue/blob/main/CHANGELOG.md#270-2022-07-01).
+Despite these differences, the majority of Vue APIs are shared between the two major versions, so most of your Vue 2 knowledge will continue to work in Vue 3.
+Notably, Composition API was originally a Vue 3-only feature, but has now been backported to Vue 2 and is available in [Vue 2.7](https://github.com/vuejs/vue/blob/main/CHANGELOG.md#270-2022-07-01).

 In general, Vue 3 provides smaller bundle sizes, better performance, better scalability, and better TypeScript / IDE support.
 If you are starting a new project today, Vue 3 is the recommended choice.
 There are only a few reasons for you to consider Vue 2 as of now:

 - You need to support IE11.
 Vue 3 leverages modern JavaScript features and does not support IE11.

 - You are still waiting for major ecosystem projects like Nuxt or Vuetify to release stable versions for Vue 3.
 This is reasonable if you do not wish to use beta-stage software.
-However, do note there are other already stable Vue 3 component libraries such as [Quasar](https://quasar.dev/), [Naive UI](https://www.naiveui.com/) and [Element Plus](https://element-plus.org/).
+However, do note that there are other already stable Vue 3 component libraries such as [Quasar](https://quasar.dev/), [Naive UI](https://www.naiveui.com/) and [Element Plus](https://element-plus.org/).

 If you intend to migrate an existing Vue 2 app to Vue 3, consult the [migration guide](https://v3-migration.vuejs.org/).